+Revision No. Effective Date Summary of Revisions

+INO.

-Revision No. Effective Date Summary of Revisions 0 24 July 2007 This was the initial issue of this AC.
-1 5 April 2019 Corrected out-of-date references.
-Added guidance on Parts Manufacturer Approval (PMA) parts Made editorial changes as follows: Change notice updated Cancellation notice inserted Version history log inserted The numbering system updated Section 2 revoked and replaced.
+AC00-1, Rev 0 24 July 2007 This was the initial issue of this AC.

+AC00-1, Rev 1 5 April 2019 Corrected out-of-date references.

+Added guidance on Parts Manufacturer Approval (PMA) parts

+Made editorial changes as follows:

+Change notice updated

+Cancellation notice inserted

+Version history log inserted

+The numbering system updated

+Section 2 revoked and replaced.

 Sections 5 and 6 amended.

 Note: On 14 September 2021, an incorrect rule reference at section 2.5 was changed to 43.53.
 Formerly the reference was listed as 43.59, which was incorrect.

-2 X xxxx 2024 Clarifies eligibility of CASA Form 1 in sections 2.4, 3.1 and 5.2, and deletes clarification 'formerly DA1'.
-Deletes clarification 'formerly JAA Form One', after EASA Form 1 in sections 2.4, 3.1 and 5.2.
-Deletes clarification 'formerly TC24 0078' after Transport Canada Form One in sections 2.4, 3.1 and 5.2.
-Adds section 5.3 about the eligibility of CASA Form 1 for a CAANZ Part 145-certification organisation.
-Deletes note about the incorrect rule reference as corrected in 2021.
-Makes minor stylistic changes to align with current AC format.
+AC00-1, Rev 2 24 May 2024 Clarified eligibility of CASA Form 1 in sections 2.4, 3.1 and 5.2, and deletes clarification 'formerly DA1'.

+Delete d clarification 'formerly JAA Form One', after EASA Form 1 in sections 2.4, 3.1 and 5.2.
+Deleted clarification 'formerly TC24 0078' after Transport Canada Form One in sections 2.4, 3.1 and 5.2.
+Added section 5.3 about the eligibility of CASA Form 1 for a CAANZ Part 145-certificated organisation.
+Deleted a note about the incorrect rule reference as this was corrected in 2021.
+Made minor stylistic changes to align with current AC format.
+AC00-1, Rev 3 17 September 2024 Adds a rule reference in section 2.2, Part 43 - Maintenance practices Clarifies section 2.4, Acceptable parts , and section 5.2, Determining eligibility , with regards to the use of CAA Form Two Deletes advice about finite life components in section 2.4, Acceptable parts.
+Deletes examples of unacceptable parts in section 2.5, Unacceptable parts .
+Moves the section on finite life components from section 3.1, General , to new section 5.3, Conformity .
+Note: the previous section 5.3, Eligibility of CASA Form 1 for CAANZ-registered aircraft, is now section 5.4.